material-motion/tools/essentials.md

 Create a branch for major edits.
 You can create a branch by following these steps:

 - Edit the book of interest.
-- Click the "branch" dropdown in the top right of the GitBook web UI.
+- Click the "branch" drop-down in the top right of the GitBook web user interface.
 - Select "New branch"
 - Name the branch.